CollinsU99/Azure-network-protocols/README.md

 In the "VM2-nsg" page, click "Inbound security rules".

 NOTE: The "Inbound security rules" page allows us to deny inbound ICMP traffic so that it blocks the pings coming from VM1.
-We create a new security rule that denies ICMP traffic.
+We will create a new security rule that denies ICMP traffic.

 <p align="center">
 <img src="https://i.imgur.com/fAuKcKp.png" height="80%" width="80%" alt="img"/>